th3oth3rjak3/Sigil/README.md

 # Sigil

-**Sigil is a statically typed programming language compiled to native code through LLVM.**
+**Sigil is a statically typed programming language inspired by Lox and compiled to native code through LLVM.**

 > 🚧 Sigil is an early-stage language under active development.

-The goal of Sigil is to explore the design and implementation of a modern compiled programming language, from source code all the way to a native executable.
+The goal of Sigil is to explore the design and implementation of a small, practical programming language with a straightforward type system and a native compilation pipeline.

 ```text
 Sigil Source